Tool Search: Letter Designer

 When using sub-reports in letters, please note the following:

-• All behavior data is included when adding either of the sub-reports.
+- All behavior data is included when adding either sub-report.

-• A field only displays if there is data for that field.
-If a field is chosen from the sub-report but there is no saved data for that student, information for that field is not displayed.
+- A field is displayed only if there is data for it.
+If a field is selected in the sub-report but there is no saved data for that student, the field's information is not displayed.

 Letter Formats